-outnum Integer expression representing I/O output bits.
+outnum

+Specify the output bits of I/O.

 Returns the specified output bit status as either 0 or 1.

 - 0: Off status - 1: On status

 Oport provides a status check for the outputs.
 It functions much in the same way as the Sw instruction does for inputs.
 Oport is most commonly used to check the status of one of the outputs which could be connected to a feeder, conveyor, gripper solenoid, or a host of other devices which works via discrete I/O. Obviously the output checked with the Oport instruction has 2 states (1 or 0).
 These indicate whether the specified output is On or Off.